williamouyang/okta.github.io/_source/docs/guides/okta_sign-in_widget.md

     The options in the `features` object enable or disable widget features via a Boolean `true` or `false`.
 Features are enabled by defining them with `true`, and disabled with `false`.
-For example, to enable display of a users security image, you would update your `features` object to look like below:
+For example, to disable display of the "Remember Me" prompt, you would update your `features` object to look like below:

         features: {
-            securityImage: true
+            rememberMe: false
         }

     Here is the full list of features that you can configure:

-    -   `securityImage`

-        When set to **true**, this will display the user's security image in the login widget.

-        Defaults to **false**
     -   `rememberMe`

         When set to **true**, this will display a checkbox allowing a